andref2015/New-Yorker-Style-Rewriter/README.md

 Enjoy the magic! ❤️

-I highly recommend using the style of William Zinsser. ;)
+I recommend trying out the style of William Zinsser. ;)

 ════════ ⋆★⋆ ════════